Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/pure-math-sandbox/multiplication-terminal-digits.md

     return stripped
 ```

-Our key change here is the lambda function, which includes a **very** important colon which sets our slice and allows us to grab the final *n* digits from our entries.
+Our key change here is the lambda function, which includes a **very** important colon that sets our slice window and allows us to grab the final *n* digits from our entries.

 ### Plotting a Heatmap